seed-labs/seed-emulator/README.md

 #### Docker (Distributed)

-The DistributedDocker compiler compiles the simulation to multiple docker containers.
-Networks in the simulation will be converted to docker networks, and nodes in the simulation are converted to docker services.
+The DistributedDocker compiler compiles the emulation to multiple docker containers.
+Networks in the emulation will be converted to docker networks, and nodes in the emulation are converted to docker services.
 It also generates a docker-compose file for spawning the containers.

 Instead of putting all containers on one docker host, the DistributedDocker compiler generates one group of containers and docker-compose configuration for each AS, so the containers can be distributed across multiple Docker hosts.